Dhyanesh18/xview2-damage-assesment-siamese-unet/README.md

 | Class 3 | 0.5744 | 0.5863 | 0.9941 |
 | Class 4 | 0.6707 | 0.6902 | 0.9977 |

 *These numbers are from the test set.
 They show strong segmentation of undamaged areas and reasonable damage class detection.
-There is scope to further improve damage class performance with more data, augmentations, and advanced training strategies.*
+There is scope to further improve damage class performance with more data, augmentations, and advanced training strategies.
+Changes to the architeceture like concatenation of feature maps before decode instead of difference, will greatly help!*

 ---